PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 A drop of 8% in accuracy on about 4 times the number of features.
 This time we asked for the top 5% of F-scores.

 But how do we get the weight, finally?
-In PyMVPA (almost) each classifier is accompanied with a so-called :term:`sensitivity analyzer`.
+In PyMVPA many classifiers are accompanied with so-called :term:`sensitivity analyzer`\ s.
 This is an object that knows how to get them from a particular classifier type (since each classification algorithm hides them in different places).
 To create this *analyzer* we can simply ask the classifier to do it: